PlayEveryWare/eos_plugin_for_unity/readme.md

 ## Configuring the Plugin

 To function, the plugin needs some information from your EOS project.
+Epic Docs on how to set up your project can be found [here](https://dev.epicgames.com/docs/epic-account-services/getting-started?sessionInvalidated=true).

 ## Configuration Steps

-1. In the Unity editor menu bar, open ```Tools -> EpicOnlineServicesConfigEditor```
+1. In the Unity editor menu bar, open ```Tools -> EpicOnlineServicesConfigEditor```.

     ![EOS Config Menu](docs/images/unity_tools_eosconfig.gif)